Buile Shuibhne: Death according to prophecy

 "Fly through the air like the shaft of his spear and that he might die of a spear cast like the cleric whom he had slain."

 Suibhne then returned to Ireland, to his home dominion of Glen Bocain.
 He visited his wife Eorann again but refused to go in the house for fear of confinement.
 Eorann then told him to leave, never to return, because the sight of him was an embarrassment to all.
 But after a while, Suibhne regained his lucidity and made his resolve to go back to Dál nAraidi, whatever judgment might befall him.
 St. Ronan learned of this and prayed to God to hinder Suibhne.
-Suibhne is haunted by headless cadavers and detached heads at Sliabh Fuaid.
+Suibhne was haunted by headless cadavers and detached heads at Sliabh Fuaid.